dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 # Acknowledgment
 - Sir Quentin
-- The BKB community
+- The BKB community, and more generally, the open source community.
+- Professor Takiguchi for the 3D printing machine setup
 - Jojo-san for the pictures / help building. **TODO** Any link to a public page ?
-- Money
+- The willpower required for months long saving up of money.